Causality bounds on scalar-tensor EFTs: Optimization scheme

 \textbf{Large $\mu$ and finite $\ell$}: When $\mu$ is large, the entries of the $B_{P_X,\ell}(\mu )$ matrices can be expanded as a Taylor series of $1/\mu$ around $\mu \to \infty$, which allows us to approximate the entries of $B_{P_X,\ell}(\mu )$ by truncating the expansion and retaining the leading few orders.
 Then, we multiply all the sum rules by an appropriate power of $\mu$ to make entries of the $B_{P_X,\ell}(\mu )$ matrices polynomials of $\mu$, and take $\mu$ as the continuous parameter in $\tt{SDPB}$.
 Alternatively, when the dimension of the $\phi^{\mathbb{1234}}_{k}(p)$ functional basis is not too large, we find that it is also numerically sufficient to work with the exact dependence on $\mu$ and just take a few discrete large $\mu$ points along with finite $\ell\leq \ell_{\text{max}}$.

-\textbf{Finite $\mu$ and large $\ell$}: When $\ell$ is large, the Winger d-functions (or rather the hypergeometric function) oscillate with $p^2/\mu$ and thus tend to vanish after integrating against the weight functions.
+\textbf{Finite $\mu$ and large $\ell$}: When $\ell$ is large, the Wigner d-functions (or rather the hypergeometric function) oscillate with $p^2/\mu$ and thus tend to vanish after integrating against the weight functions.
 This is the reason why we also seemingly redundantly add the forward-limit sum rules (\ref{forlimSum}) in the SDP, in order to effectively use the constraints from this region.
-Thus, in the large $\ell$ limit, we can neglect the terms with the hypergeometric functions from the non-forward sum rules.
-The remaining terms contain square roots of polynomials of $\ell$, so we expand them in the limit of $\ell\to \infty$ and only keep a few leading terms.
+That is, in the large $\ell$ limit, with the forward-limit sum rules included, we can neglect the terms with the hypergeometric functions from the non-forward sum rules, since the contributions from the forward-limit sum rules dominate in this limit.
+In the large $\ell$ limit, we can approximate $\ell$ as a continuous variable; However, the forward-limit sum rules contain square roots of polynomials of $\ell$: $\sqrt{(\ell+c_1)(\ell+c_2)\dots (\ell +c_n)}$, where $c_i$ are real constants, which are not admissible by {\tt SDPB}.
+To resolve this problem, we shall expand them as a Laurent series in the limit $\ell\to \infty$ and only keep a few leading terms: $\ell^{n/2}+1/2 (c_1+c_2+\dots+c_n) \ell^{n/2-1}+\mc{O}(\ell^{n/2 -2})$.
+We then make the variable change $\ell\to (y+\sqrt{\ell_{\rm max}})^2$ so that it becomes a polynomial of $y$ where $y\geq 0$.
 Then, we can again discretize $\mu$, and, for a fixed $\mu$, the entries of the $B_{P_X,\ell}(\mu )$ matrices can be viewed as polynomials of $\ell$ for large $\ell$, the semi-positivity of $B_{P_X,\ell}(\mu )$ then becoming admissible for $\tt SDPB$.
 Note that while the added forward limit sum rules do technically alter the SDP in this region as well as in the finite $\ell$ regions, they become negligible in other regions.

 \textbf{Large $\mu$, $\ell$ and finite $b$}: This region can be made accessible by using the asymptotic behavior of the Wigner d-functions in $F^{\mathbb{1234}}_{k,\ell}(\mu ,-p^2)$.
 The Wigner d-functions can be expressed in terms of the hypergeometric function, which has the following asymptotic behavior